devzendo/transputer-macro-assembler/README.md

 transputer-macro-assembler
 ==========================
-This is a simple byte-building macro assembler, that can build binary files, irrespective of actual CPU instructions.
+This is a byte-building macro assembler, that can build binary files, irrespective of actual CPU instructions.
 You can build your set of 'opcodes' via macros and ALIGN/DB/DD/DW directives.
 Its input language is a small subset of Microsoft MASM 5.1.